 Tenerife nightlife is still up there with the best, which is understandable seeing as it was one of the fundamental factors in the island’s rise to stardom, but it’s no longer the guts-out binge-fest that earned the name Tene-grief.

-The clubbing in Santa Cruz de Tenerife is now classy, rather than tacky, and does not overshadow the daytime serenity of its streets.
+The clubbing in Santa Cruz de Tenerife is now classy and does not overshadow the daytime serenity of its streets.

 Overall, I didn’t know a lot about Tenerife before last summer, and arrived with only mild preconceptions and expectations.

 Thankfully, these were banished instantly, as I discovered an island pulsating with cultural treats rather than drum beats.

 It is only a matter of time before Tenerife is rediscovered as a tourist destination and a second tourism boom arrives.

 I hope this will not destroy Tenerife’s newly established charm.

 Tenerife is a hugely popular destination for Brits and many others from around Europe, showcased by the fact that 5 million tourists visit year on year.